socadk/patterns/reading-lists/cloud-native-microservices.md

 ---

 <!-- *Reading List #3* -->
-*Note and disclaimer: this is a draft page serving as PoC/MVP, work in progress!*
+*Note and disclaimer: this is a draft page serving as PoC/MVP (work in progress)*

 ## Cloud-Native Applications